‘All is not Blue’: Places to visit in Jodhpur, Rajasthan

 You could be in one of the most luxurious properties in India and experience old-world Rajasthani hospitality.
 Or, you could stay in a guest house in one of the hap-hazardous lanes of the old town.
 Jodhpur sightseeing has enough to offer to both sets of travelers, the luxury-seeking-elites and the backpackers.
 It is amongst the 4 most-visited cities in Rajasthan besides Jaipur, Udaipur and Jaislamer.

-One of my favourite cities in Rajasthan – Jodhpur with the majestic Mehrangarh Fort, other examples of architecture, spicy local food, and friendly vibes – is a must-do on any itinerary to Rajasthan.
+One of my favourite cities in Rajasthan, Jodhpur is a must-do on any itinerary to Rajasthan.
+You will be awed with the majestic Mehrangarh Fort, enjoy the spicy local food, and experience friendly vibes.
 Jodhpur tourist places would certainly make your trip enjoyable.

-Jodhpur sightseeing, places to visit in jodhpur, places to see in jodhpur, jodhpur tourist places, places to visit in jodhpur in two days, what to do in jodhpur
+Jodhpur sightseeing, places to visit in jodhpur, places to see in jodhpur, jodhpur tourist places, places to visit in jodhpur in two days, what to do in jodhpur, Jodhpur city view, Is jodhpur worth visiting, Jaipur to Jodhpur distance, Things to do in jodhpur

 The term ‘Blue City’ is apt for Jodhpur.
 (Photo courtesy: Freeimages.com)